 With the passing of Valentine’s Day the holiday season has offically come to a close.
 This period of time from Thanksgiving until now accounts for over 40% of engagements.
 Thats a lot of sparkle in a short amount of time!

 If you are newly engaged or you have friends that have gone from dating to engaged this is the place to be!
 We have the perfect little handbook on how to navigate the waters now that there is a new piece of jewelry added to the mix!

-Take a look through our budget blog post to help plan for the little things that you might not think of outside of the big ones (venue, catering, photography etc.).
+Take a look through our budget blog post to help you account for what really goes into a wedding.
 Make a list of the big ticket vendors in order of importance to you.
-Some couples are less interested in the food and want to spend the bulk of the budget on the photographer that they have been semi stalking on Instragram while others could do without a photographer all together (we would never recommend that but everyone is different, right!?) and are major foodies and that is what the budget goes to.
+Some couples are less interested in the food and want to spend the bulk of the budget on the photographer that they have been semi stalking on Instagram.
+While others could do without a photographer all together (we would never recommend that but everyone is different, right!?) and are major foodies.
 Just make sure that everyone is on the same page.

 Obviously the venue is a no brainer 🙂 but if you set the date for the busy season make sure you lock down the important vendors first, photo, florist, catering will all book quickly.

 Congrats on the engagement and happy planning!